Skip to Content

 Run your ideas past your family members to make sure they’re up for eating those meals.
 My husband wasn’t feeling the penne and marinara, so I switched up the sauce to something less heartburn-y.

 Fill in the blanks with the foods that you’ll need to buy to bring your meals together.
-Write those items under or separate from what you already have, so that you can more easily see what you have and what you need to buy.
+Write those items under or separate from what you already have, so that you can more easily see what you have and what ingredients you need to add to your grocery list.

 No need to write down additional ingredients you’ll need if you already have them on hand.